 The range of options when it comes to online psychological help is very wide.
-From online psychological testing to support groups to professional therapy, the options are endless.
-One of the first steps that many people take in engaging with online psychological help is using available psychological online testing.
-Either out of curiosity or as a starting point to begin to understand and solve an issue a person is dealing with, psychological testing online often serves as the entry point to utilizing a range of other face-to-face or online psychological services.
-So let’s explore what’s out there: how can you start to make sense of the vast possibilities available for assessing mental health online?
+From online psychological testing to support groups to professional online counseling services, the options are endless.
+One of the first steps that many people take when addressing mental health issues is taking any of the numerous personality tests and screenings online.
+These tests often serve as the entry point to utilizing a range of other in-person or online therapy services.
+So let’s explore the possibilities available for assessing mental health online.

-A range of tests, quizzes and screening instruments are available online.
-Some are broad screening tests for mental health issues such as anxiety, depression, borderline personality disorder and PTSD.
-Others offer personality testing and still others offer to provide you with a comprehensive diagnosis of your marriage problems.
+A range of tests, quizzes and screening instruments are available for those that want quick answers.
+Some are broad screening tests for specific mental health issues such as anxiety, depression, borderline personality disorder and PTSD.
+Others provide personality testing and still others offer to provide you with a comprehensive diagnosis of your marriage problems.
 Most are short and scored online and many are available free to the public.